 Slim, lightweight, and with a pen clip, the StylusHome pens will not accidentally roll off the table.
 You can give each of your kids a stylus pen or gift some of them to friends and family.

-If you’re using a non touch screen laptop and still want to write and draw, then see: 7 Ways to Write & Draw on a Non Touch Screen Laptop
+If you’re using a non touch screen laptop and still want to write and draw, then see our post on 7 Ways to Write and Draw on a Non Touch Screen Laptop

 Put a stylus in the car, in your bag, in the bedroom, kitchen or…..bathroom!
 That way you need not bring it around, increasing chances of losing track of where you put it down.
 If you lose one pen, you have 9 more.